FlorisHendriks/HTTP_provisioning/README.md

 https://user-images.githubusercontent.com/47246332/189675495-105cdfa0-3b7a-4c7a-bf53-f768b670d011.mp4

 ## Troubleshooting
-If some things do not go as planned you can check the logs files.
+If some things do not go as planned you can check the log files.
 * On the Windows client it is stored at "C:\Windows\Temp\eduVpnDeployment.log".
 * On the macOS client it is stored at "\Library\Logs\Microsoft\eduVpnDeployment.log"
 * Revocation logs can be found at "/etc/eduVpnProvisioning/revokeVpnConfigs"